Avogar/BlockChainTipsService/README.md

 ### Employee mode:
 Here you can only generate your new personal QR-code.
 Remember that you need a new one for each customer.

+## Cryptography and data storing

+All sensitive information that is sent to our smart contract and stored in it (the list organization names and their employees) is encrypted using symmetric encryption.
+The data in our QR codes is also encrypted to prevent extracting sensitive information from it using external tools.

 ## Example run
 Here is an example run where we leave a review for several employees: